-Parenting has never been an easy.
-But now, social media things the task is even tougher.
+Parenting has never been easy.
+But now, social media makes the task even tougher.
 Teens often have two “selves” one physical, the other digital.
 It’s these dynamics that Dear Evan Hansen digs into so deeply.
 Ben Platt (of Pitch Perfect fame) stars as Evan Hansen, a socially awkward and self-loathing teen.
 Who eventually, through dubious means, leaves it all behind.
 The experience has been described as cathartic and heart-wrenching.
 An especially poignant performance for parents, but a must see for anyone reading this list.
 Don’t plan on leaving with dry eyes.

 A well-loved musical, Hello, Dolly! tells the story of an outspoken matchmaker and her attempts to marry “half-a-millionaire” Horace Vandergelder.
 Known for its irresistible score, humor, and wit, the original production debuted in 1964.
 Back for its third run on Broadway, this iteration brings the famed and talented Bette Midler to the stage as Dolly.
 Midler’s vast experience is just the injection of spunk this revival needed to bring it into the 21st century.
 The show might not be new, but expect a take on this classic that’s sure to steal the show.